segabl/pd2-sh-complements/README.md

   - Renamed back to "No Talk"
   - Added melee damage boost duration upgrade

-*When Infiltrator got the hidden melee damage boost duration upgrade, Sociopath was left out and still has only 1s, which is not enough for slower melee weapons.*
+*When Infiltrator got the melee damage boost duration upgrade, Sociopath was left out and still has only 1s, which is not enough for slower melee weapons.*
 *Adding the same duration increase as in Infiltrator should make all melee weapons useful with Sociopath.*

 ### Gambler